Jelmerro/carafe/README.md

 After copying the files, we can already execute rufus using this command:

-`./carafe rufus start -l "C:/rufus.exe"` or `./carafe rufus start --ask`.
+`carafe rufus start -l "C:/rufus.exe"` or `carafe rufus start --ask`.

-The command `./carafe rufus start --ask` will ask the user to pick a location to start.
+The command `carafe rufus start --ask` will ask the user to pick a location to start.

 To create a link to the exe just like we did for Steam:

-`./carafe rufus link`
+`carafe rufus link`

 So we can run the rufus.exe like so:

-`./carafe rufus start`
+`carafe rufus start`

 ### Other options

 There are many more sub-commands provided by carafe, the most important ones are listed here:

-- All info about the Steam carafe: `./carafe steam info`
+- All info about the Steam carafe: `carafe steam info`
-- A list of all the carafes: `./carafe list`
+- A list of all the carafes: `carafe list`
-- Remove the rufus carafe completely with: `./carafe rufus remove`
+- Remove the rufus carafe completely with: `carafe rufus remove`
-- Copy a carafe to a new location (as a backup for example): `./carafe steam copy steam-backup`
+- Copy a carafe to a new location (as a backup for example): `carafe steam copy steam-backup`

 ### Dependencies